 Note, the edges are messed up but they get fixed before I finish the box.

 I stenciled the light blue color on the top of the box.
-This hints to the inside color.

 I decided to add feet to the box and painted beads to match with blue paint and then sealed them with the decoupage glue.